carlgonzales075/hr-employee-performance/README.md

 The dataset can be downloaded here:
 - https://www.kaggle.com/datasets/mexwell/employee-performance-and-productivity-data

-Once downloaded create a folder in the root folder named: `dataset` and put the csv file within.
+Once downloaded create a folder in the root folder named: `dataset` and put the .csv file within.

 # File Structure
 ```